gsong-archive/es6-jspm-gulp-starter/README.md

-# ES6 + JSPM + Gulp Starter
+# ES6 + jspm + Gulp Starter

-Starter template for developing ES6+ apps using JSPM & Gulp.
+Starter template for developing ES6+ apps using jspm & Gulp.
 This is heavily geared toward single page applications ("SPA"), but can be modified for use for a regular website as well.

 ## Primary Technologies

 * Transpiles ES6+ automagically using [Babel][]
-* Package management using [JSPM][]
+* Package management using [jspm][]
 * Develop and build using [Gulp][] and friends

 ## Starter Features

-* Uses JSPM instead of Bower or npm to manage packages for the browser
+* Uses jspm instead of Bower or npm to manage packages for the browser
-* Uses [SystemJS][] to load modules via JSPM
+* Uses [SystemJS][] to load modules via jspm
 * Sass compilation using [LibSass][] and [Autoprefixer][]
 * Local dev server with [LiveReload](http://livereload.com/) using [Browsersync][]